EriRJorge/Project-215/README.md

 #Set up#
 1. run pip install PySide6 (if using VsCode)
-2. run .exe file otherwise
+2. run .exe file in the exe file folder otherwise